 On 21 Jan 1968, Sgt Mykle E Stahl was running a mortar section on Hill 861, an outpost protecting Khe Sanh.
 The Gunny was dead, the First Sergeant was dying, and the Company Commander was too wounded to continue leading the Marines on the hill.
 The burden of command fell to 1Lt Jerry N Saulsbury, who despite his lack of infantry experience (he’d washed out of pilot training), rose to the occasion and acquitted himself well.

-Fortunately for all the remaining Marines, Saulsbury had men like Stahl working for him.
+Fortunately for the remaining Marines on Hill 861, Saulsbury had men like Stahl working for him.